-The 2016-2017 Annual Action Plan of the five year 2015-2019 Consolidated Housing and Community Development Plan for the Tacoma and Lakewood HOME Consortium provides a consolidated framework for addressing housing, community and economic development, and human services needs within these cities.
+The 2017-2018 Annual Action Plan of the five year 2015-2019 Consolidated Housing and Community Development Plan for the Tacoma and Lakewood HOME Consortium provides a consolidated framework for addressing housing, community and economic development, and human services needs within these cities.
 The plan is required by the US Department of Housing and Urban Development (HUD) to apply for funds from three federal programs: the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME) and, for the City of Tacoma, Emergency Solutions Grants (ESG).

-The Citizen Participation process for the fiscal year 2016-2017 submission of the City of Tacoma's Annual Action Plan (AAP) was implemented consistent with goals and objectives of the City of Tacoma's current five year Consolidated Plan (2015-2019).
+The Citizen Participation process for the fiscal year 2017-18 submission of the City of Tacoma's Annual Action Plan (AAP) was implemented consistent with goals and objectives of the City of Tacoma's current five year Consolidated Plan (2015-2019).
 Primary components of this year's annual citizen participation process actions by the City of Tacoma included:

-- \ A notice in the Tacoma News Tribune December 3, 2015 indicating acceptance of proposals for community and economic development, housing, and human service program applications between December 3, 2015 and January 13, 2016 along with a public needs assessment meeting held on October 14, 2016 and on October 22, 2016; - \ A needs assessment public hearing for public service programs was held at the regularly scheduled October 14, 2016 Human Services Commission meeting.
-A seperate needs assessment hearing for housing and community and economic development projects was held at the October 22, 2016 Tacoma Community Redevelopment Authority meeting.
-These needs are considered in the funding recommendations for inclusion in the 2016-2017 Annual Action Plan. - \ A notice in the Tacoma News Tribune March 28, 2016 indicating the availability of the draft 2016-2017 Annual Action Plan (AAP) for a 30 day public review and comment period from April 1, 2016 through April 30, 2016, including a public hearing by the Tacoma City Council that took place on April 12, 2016. - \ Comments received in response to the 30 day review period, either in writing or verbally at the public hearing, incorporated and summarized in the final 2016-17 Annual Action Plan. - \ Funding recommendations were finalized at the March 15, 2016, special meeting of the Community Vitality and Sustainability Committee, and were recommended for consideration by the City Council at its meeting of May 3, 2016 - \ The final Annual Action Plan (AAP) document was approved by the City Council on May 3, 2016 after completion of the public comment period.
+- \A Notice of Funding Availability for PY2017-18 Community Development Block Grant services funding was released on Dec.
+9, 2016.
+The notice and instructions for accessing the application were posted in The Tacoma News Tribune, advertised in a City of Tacoma news release, posted on the City's website and e-mailed to all projects funded in the current program year and those listed on an interested parties list; - \ Since there was no application process this year, performance of currently funded programs was reviewed by the Human Services Commission and the ESG Review Panel.
+City contracting staff provided performance information for the first six months of the 2016-17 contract period, covering July through December 2016.
+Areas of review included Billing/Reporting, Outputs, Contract Monitoring, Outcome Based Evaluation (OBE), and Budget/Spend-down.
+In order to get an overall rating of "Meets Expectations," programs needed to be performing adequately in at least 4 of the 5 categories, with a rationale for any category that was not meeting expectations. - \ A notice in the Tacoma News Tribune March 30, 2017 indicating the availability of the draft 2017-2018 Annual Action Plan (AAP) for a 30 day public review and comment period from April 1, 2017 through April 30, 2017, including a public hearing by the Tacoma City Council that took place on April 18, 2017. - \ Comments received in response to the 30 day review period, either in writing or verbally at the public hearing, incorporated and summarized in the final 2016-17 Annual Action Plan.

+- \ Funding recommendations were finalized at the March 09, 2017, special meeting of the Community Vitality and Sustainability Committee, and were recommended for consideration by the City Council at its meeting of May 2, 2017 - \ The final Annual Action Plan (AAP) document was approved by the City Council on May 2, 2017 after completion of the public comment period.

-2. Summarize the objectives and outcomes identified in the Plan current 2015-2019 Consolidated Plan have been established based upon a reduced level of financial support.
+2. Summarize the objectives and outcomes identified in the Plan